SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-17-Introducing-Forms-Module

-Since Angular is module-based, to handle forms we have to import the **FormsModule**.
+Since Angular is module-based, in order to handle forms, we have to import the **FormsModule**.

 You can do so in `app.module.ts` as shown below: